joedolson/my-calendar/src/readme.txt

 * Bug fix: Exit without attempting to call category icons if database value is empty.
 * Bug fix: Set canonical URLs when mc_id parameter is not set.
 * Bug fix: Don't apply timezone offsets when creating recur rules.
+* Bug fix: Saved custom templates were overwritten when updating settings that include templates.

 = 3.4.10 =